Remortgage Break-Even Calculator

 An ERC is a fee your lender charges if you leave a fixed-rate mortgage before the fix expires.
 It is typically 1-5% of the outstanding balance on a sliding scale that reduces each year of the fix.
 You will find the exact schedule in your original mortgage offer or your annual statement.
 Once you are out of the fix and on the lender variable rate, there is usually no ERC at all.

-Only if the break-even month sits comfortably inside the new fix period.
+On the numbers alone, paying an ERC tends to make sense when the break-even month sits comfortably inside the new fix period.
 The maths is: upfront cost (ERC plus product fee) divided by monthly saving = months to break even.
-If you break even in month 24 of a five-year fix, the remaining 36 months are pure saving.
-If you break even in month 58 of the same five-year fix, you are buying two months of saving for a chunky upfront cost - usually not worth it.
+Breaking even in month 24 of a five-year fix leaves 36 months of pure saving.
+Breaking even in month 58 of the same five-year fix means buying two months of saving for a large upfront cost.
+This is illustrative arithmetic, not personal advice - your circumstances, attitude to risk, and the specific product terms all matter and are best discussed with a qualified broker.

 Is it better to add the product fee to the loan or pay it upfront?